jason2506/esapp/README.md

 $ ./build.py
 ```

-which will create a `_build/` directory and build the package inside it.
+which will create a `_build/` directory and then build the package inside it.

-Note that Conan is still needed for downloading dependencies of _ESA++_.
+Note that Conan is still needed for downloading [dependencies](#dependencies) of _ESA++_.
 Otherwise, you must prepare those packages, setup CMake variables for finding them, and execute CMake commands to compile the package.

 For instance,